ansible/ansible-lint/docs/custom-rules.rst

 python package installed into this directory will be loaded and enabled automatically by ansible-lint.

-To make custom rules loaded automatically, you need the followings:
+To make custom rules loaded automatically, you need the following:

 - Packaging your custom rules as a python package named some descriptive ones like ``ansible_lint_custom_rules_foo``.